Use Lymwave with GitHub Copilot through MCP

 Is this an official GitHub or Microsoft integration?

-No. This page describes how Lymwave MCP tools are intended to work with GitHub Copilot workflows.
+No. This page describes how the Lymwave MCP server can be used with GitHub Copilot workflows.
 It should not claim an official GitHub or Microsoft partnership unless one exists.

 Does this replace the Lymwave dashboard?